data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

   - jbuilder
 ---

 ToneBase is a web-based information system designed to facilitate online music instruction through the posting, curation, and viewing of online videos.
-The [ToneBase API 1.0](https://tonebase-api.herokuapp.com/) provides a RESTful back-end web service to power the [front-end client application](https://tonebase.co/).

-The API was commissioned by the [ToneBase Team](https://twitter.com/tonebaseteam) comprised of student fellows from the [Yale Entrepreneurial Institute](https://www.city.yale.edu/) (YEI), who built the front-end interface themselves.
+The [ToneBase Team](https://twitter.com/tonebaseteam) comprised of student fellows from the [Yale Entrepreneurial Institute](https://www.city.yale.edu/) (YEI) commissioned Data Creative to build the [ToneBase API 1.0](https://tonebase-api.herokuapp.com/), a RESTful back-end web service to power the [front-end client application](https://tonebase.co/) they built themselves.

+During the project engagement, I was inspired by the vision and development capabilities of the ToneBase team.
+Their collaboration led to a successful project which met requirements and was delivered on-time.

 ## Project Management

-This project was planned, designed, and developed in less than 45 days using a traditional ("waterfall") systems development methodology.
+This project was planned, designed, and developed from conception to final delivery in less than 45 days using a traditional ("waterfall") systems development methodology, infused with some "agile" system development techniques.

-The project consisted of a "Discovery Phase" followed by a ten day "Planning Phase", followed by three week-long "Development Sprints", followed by a week-long "Maintenance Phase".
+Project efforts consisted of an initial "Discovery Phase" followed eventually by a ten day "Planning Phase", three week-long "Development Sprints", and a final week-long "Maintenance Phase".

 ### Discovery Phase

 The client posted the job over email to a local technology group.
 I responded to the request and met with clients twice to further discuss overall product vision and scope.
 As a result, I prepared and delivered a "Scope of Services" document which would outline the terms of the engagement.

-### Deliverable: Scope of Services Document
+#### Scope of Services Document

 The Scope of Services document was an essential part of the success of this project.
 It established mutual expectations and a shared understanding between developers and clients.
 It specifically defined the system scope and goals, but did not assume to predefine any specific technical requirements.